Senior Dental Student Honors Program

 DENT 766-Pediatric Dentistry

-*Please notify Dr. DeBiase by email of your desire to student teach during the fall semester in a specific course by July 17, 2014.
+*Please notify Dr. DeBiase by email of your desire to student teach (Semester and Course) by the conclusion of the summer session prior to your senior year.

-An Honors Program was created for senior dental students effective Spring Semester 2009.
+The Honors Program was extended in 2009 by offering opportunities for seniors to mentor a faculty specialist or attend an additional clinical rotation.
 To be eligible for this program a student must meet the following expectations prior to the onset of this Program:

 The Honors Program options include one or more of the following:

-· Participation in a 2nd rural rotation experience (2-6 weeks) or an external rotation (Susan Dew Hoff Clinic)
+- Participation in a 2nd rural rotation experience (2-6 weeks) or an external/international rotation

 YOU ARE RESPONSIBLE FOR MAINTAINING THE NEEDS OF YOUR PATIENT FAMILY AS PART OF YOUR HONORS PROGRAM.
 PROVIDER ATTENDANCE TIME WILL BE GRANTED FOR THESE ACTIVITIES.

-The name of the course in which you plan to student teach, the name and dates of the site location you hope to attend, and/or the name of the faculty mentor and the day of the week you plan to work with this mentor, and
+- the name of the course in which you plan to student teach, the name and dates of the rural site you hope to attend, and/or the name of the faculty mentor and the day of the week you plan to work with this mentor, and

-he attached form verifying that you have gained initial approval for your plan - the Course Director if you wish to student teach; Dr. Meckstroth regarding a 2nd rotation/Dr. DeBiase for a global health rotation; and/or the Department Chair/Division Director who you wish to mentor.
+- the attached form verifying that you have gained initial approval for your plan - the Course Director if you wish to student teach; Dr. Meckstroth regarding a 2nd rural rotation OR Dr. DeBiase if you wish to pursue an external/international rotation; and/or the Department Chair/Division Director who you wish to mentor.

 The Academic and Professional Standards Committee will review all proposals for the start of the spring semester during their December meeting and at their midterm meeting for proposals that are initiated after mid-semester.

-Proposals should be sent to the Academic and Professional Standards Committee, in care of Dr. DeBiase, at least one week in advance of their scheduled meetings.
+Proposals should be sent to the Academic and Professional Standards Committee, in care of Dr. DeBiase.
+Deadlines will be posted.
 Final approval will be based on eligibility, academic and clinical performance, professionalism and patient management skills.
 If your proposed start date is midterm, you will need to meet with Donna Haid to ensure that conflicts with your clinical rotations do not exist.

 Working with a faculty mentor is an exceptional opportunity to enhance your knowledge and skills in a specific specialty area, particularly if you intend to pursue graduate studies.
 The following Department Chairs/Division Directors have agreed to serve as mentors: